Setting Up a Delivery Service for CRM

 }

-We will create the delivery service using the method sale.delivery.add.
+We will create a delivery service using the method sale.delivery.add.
 We will pass the following parameters to the method:

-• NAME — name of the delivery service, for example, Uber Taxi.
+• NAME — the name of the delivery service, for example, Uber Taxi.

-• CONFIG — values of the handler's settings.
-We will pass values for MY_FIRST_SETTING and MY_SECOND_SETTING, which we set in the first step.
+• CONFIG — the values of the handler's settings.
+We will pass the values for MY_FIRST_SETTING and MY_SECOND_SETTING that we set in the first step.

 BX24.callMethod(